peter-leonov/type-predicate-generator/README.md

 # TypeScript Type Predicate Generator

-Check JSON data from APIs 100% type safe, tested and at blazing speed (~80M OPS).
+Check JSON data from APIs 100% type safe, unit tested and at blazing speed!

 Give it a try in the [Playground](https://peter-leonov.github.io/typescript-predicate-generator/).

 ## About

+- **Safe**: generates strictly typed code and unit tests for it
+- **Fast**: ~100 times faster than pure runtime solutions
+- **Lightweight**: no runtime dependencies
+- **Portable**: supports all the runtimes
+- **Reliable**: the generated code readable

-A TypeScript code generator that produces strictly type safe `*.ts` files with readable and extremely fast TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) sutable to use in the browser, a Node app, Cloudflare workers and CloudFront functions.
+A TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) generator that produces strictly type safe `*.ts` files with readable and extremely fast TypeScript code suitable to use in the browser, a Node.js / Deno / Bun app, Cloudflare workers and CloudFront edge functions.

 ## How to use